Enhancing long-range order in disordered two-band s-wave superconductors: Model Hamiltonian

-The matrix elements of $M$ can be related to coefficients of the Bogoliubov-Valatin transformation~\cite{Bogo}.
-Using the Bogoliubov-Valatin transformation defined in appendix \ref{SecHamiltonian}, the local particle densities and local pairing gaps can be expressed as
+The matrix elements of $M$ can be related to coefficients of the Bogoliubov-Valatin transformation~\cite{Bogo}, defined in appendix \ref{SecHamiltonian}.
+Following this, the local particle densities and local pairing gaps can be expressed as